 - Your client/visitor knows he has a problem but isn’t aware that a solution exists, in which case his/her point of entry will be the focus on the problem via a search engine.
 Your buyer or influencer will browse the web to find information relevant to his/her problem, and he/she will use the keywords that are relevant to this particular problem.
 Putting yourself in the shoes of your client/visitor will help you guess what these keywords could be,

 - Your client/buyer doesn’t even know that he/she has a problem, let alone that a solution exists and that you are selling it.
-Attracting buyers and influencers of that kind to your website will require more effort than just shifting your boxes.
+Attracting The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. and influencers of that kind to your website will require more effort than just shifting your boxes.
 Most ICT vendors know this situation, since type 3 customers are probably the most numerous, and it’s often dubbed evangelisation.
 Evangelisation is when you have to prove to your client that this solution he/she hadn’t thought about is bound to solve a problem he/she didn’t know he/she had.
 And the best way to do that is to demonstrate the problem, either through ROI analysis, consulting, or even what is called opportunity assessments (engagements in which clients are shown that a problem exists and that solutions can be found).
 Your website can also act as an opportunity assessment (see outsourcing example available here) if you build your pages to target this population and demonstrate that the problem exists.
 Those pages will mostly be aimed at the ecosystem of your clients, and your content will have to be usable by this ecosystem (namely by consultants) who can in their turn use it to advise their clients.